HugoPeter31/Programming-with-Advanced-Computer-Languages---Group-Project/README.md

-# Programming with Advanced Computer Languages - Group Project
+# Programming with Advanced Computer Languages - Group Project (Arthur Lavric & Fabio Patierno)

 We will focus on making a facility management tool for HSG students.